Garland 102, Price Asian Art Library

 Rebecca Teague is an instructor in art history.
 Her office hours are Monday and Wednesday, 10:30-11:30 am, in Garland 102.

-Rebecca Teague is a graduate teaching assistant in art history.
-Her major concentration is Italian Renaissance art and her minor is contemporary art.
-She said, “I’m interested in the ways in which Renaissance methods, theories and conceptions of art continue to shape and influence the contemporary art world which so badly wants to pry itself from the past.”
-Teague was awarded a mid-year Academic Merit Scholarship from the Joseph and Carolyn Bolt Endowed Support Fund in Art History in spring, 2017.
-Teague recently presented her research paper, “Nanni di Banco’s St Luke as a Statement Against Albizzi Control,” at the 22nd Annual Graduate Student Symposium in Art History.
+Teague received the MA in art history in 2018 with a major concentration in Italian Renaissance art and a minor in contemporary art.
+Teague’s thesis, researched in part on site, was titled “Carving Politics: Niccolò’s Façades at Piacenza, Ferrara, and Verona Cathedrals.”
+She presented her research paper, “Nanni di Banco’s St Luke as a Statement Against Albizzi Control,” at the 22nd Annual Graduate Student Symposium in Art History.
 She won second place for the Harrison Award for Excellence in Research – Graduate Paper Presentation for her paper.